mawinkler/playground-one/docs/integrations/endpoint-security.md

 # Vision One Endpoint Security Server & Workload Protection

-Three different instances are currently provided by the AWS One Playground with different configurations:
+Three different instances are currently provided by the Playground One with different configurations:

 Instance Web1:

 - Ubuntu Linux 20.04
-- Nginx and Wordpress deployment
+- Nginx deployment
 - Vision One Endpoint Security Basecamp agent for Server & Workload Protection

 Instance Db1: